sgryphon/dotnet-distributed-tracing-examples/src/d-collector/ReadMe.md

 ### Add configuration

-Add a configuration section to `appsettings.Development.json`:
+Add a configuration section to `appsettings.Development.json`, with the default OTLP port:

 ```json
   "OpenTelemetry": {